opensafely-core/osrelease/README.md

 The script here is a work in progress to help the review process.

+The current model is that people check out a study repo, edit outputs, copy edited outputs to the study repo, commit and push.

-The current model is as follows:
+The proposed model is as follows:

 * The outputs for a single workspace are stored in a per-workspace folder
 * This folder should be maintained as a local git repo (which we'll call the *redaction repo*).
 The redaction repos will never leave the server: it only exists for reviewers to track redaction activity over time.
 The git history may, therefore, contain identifying information.